thiru/fileworthy/docs/index.md

 ## APP

 * The `APP` struct groups general, high-level app details including
+  * the name of this instance of the app
+    * this will default to the name of base-dir
   * the base/root directory of the app
   * the version of the app
   * the time the app was last updated